-Trust for London has funded CPAG to employ a London Campaign Co-ordinator for two years to work across the voluntary sector and with politicians at local, regional, and national level, towards a London where no child experiences poverty.
-To find out more about our work get in touch with Kate Bell.
+Trust for London has funded CPAG's London Campaign Manager post for three years to work across the voluntary sector and with politicians at local, regional, and national level, towards a London where no child experiences poverty.
+To find out more about our work get in touch with Alice Woudhuysen.

 - Key facts about child poverty in London

 - Still Too Poor to Pay - Council Tax Support in London - 2017/18 Update (September 2017)

 - Moving to The London Living Wage: A Guide for Local Authorities in London (August 2017)